- Excel Spreadsheets

 - In the 'Sheet view' ribbon, click on New

-- the dropdown will automatically update to Temporary View
+- Dropdown will automatically update to Temporary View

 If it is a spreadsheet that you interact with on a regular basis, consider saving the view with a unique name, for future use.